solana-foundation/solana-improvement-documents/proposals/0023-diet-client-v0.md

 ## Detailed Design
 The protocol interaction will be as follows:
 1. User makes a transaction using their wallet in slot N.
-2. The client then reads the validator set from gossip and requests BlockHeader for slot N + 1, N + 2, N + 3
+2. The client then reads the validator set from gossip and requests BlockHeader for slot N to (N+32) given the 32 block depth finality.
 3. It first validates whether the validator identities match the set from gossip.
 4. Then proceeds to validate the vote signatures.
-5. The client also has to sync the epoch stake history from genesis from the entrypoint light client(eventually can be requested from multiple other light clients).
+5. The client also has to sync the epoch stake history from genesis from the entrypoint light clients eventually can be requested from multiple other light clients).
-6. Next it checks if the stake weights in the block header are within reasonable boundaries of the epoch history.
-More specifically the stake difference between epoch N and N-1 is not > 20 % of epoch N - 1.
+6. Next it checks if the stake weights in the block header are valid with the local stake history that wasy synced from entrypoint and if the stake is >= 67% of the total stake.
 8. If all these checks are valid the slot can be marked as confirmed under a supermajority trust assumption.

+#### Types of Light Clients
+1. **Entrypoint / Hub Clients** - These will be holding the snapshot with the stake history from genesis to current slot and be periodically syncing with the latest epoch.

+3. **Ultra Light Clients** - These will be clients running in wallets on mobile or browser that will TOFU(Trust On First Use) the stake from the entrypoint clients and verify if the user transactions are voted on by the supermajority.

 #### New RPC Methods
 ```